IsoNet-cryoET/IsoNet/tutorial/Example2.md

 The extracted sub-tomograms and subtomo star file are used as input in this refine step, which iteratively trains networks that fill the missing wedge information (and reduce noise).
-The output is defined in **result_dir** parameter, whose default value is \"results\".
-In this folder, you will find all the subtomograms in each iterations as well as the network model files with extension of h5, if this command runs successfully.
+The output is defined by **the result_dir** parameter, whose default value is \"results\".
+In this folder, you will find all the subtomograms in each iteration as well as the network model files with the extension of h5, if this command runs successfully.

 it will take about 10 hours for four Nvidia 1080Ti to finish the refine